front-commerce/developers.front-commerce.com/source/docs/essentials/add-a-page-client-side.md

 ## What about dynamic URLs?

-If your URL can't be mapped to a pattern that React Router can recognize, do not worry, we have got yourself covered!
-There is a second extension point in Front-Commerce that let you do this: the `Dispatcher`.
+If your URL can't be mapped to a pattern that React Router can recognize, do not worry, we have got you covered!
+There is a second extension point in Front-Commerce that allows you to achieve this: the `Dispatcher`.

 [You can learn more about it in our advanced documentation.](../advanced/theme/route-dispatcher.html)